-In full e-commerce flow, Facebook offers new opportunities to the social network’s e-commerce advertisers with the integration of Dynamics Ads within Facebook Marketplace, and the opening of a new area dedicated to product catalogs from online merchants: the Catalog Manager.
+In full e-commerce flow, Facebook offers new opportunities to the social network’s e-commerce advertisers with the integration of Dynamics Ads within Facebook Marketplace, and the opening of a new area dedicated to product catalogues from online merchants: the Catalogue Manager.
 Let’s unravel a few of these new features.

 Launched in 2016 and available in 58 countries, Facebook Marketplace gives individuals (Facebook members) the opportunity to buy and sell products in the following categories in just a few clicks: “Home and Garden”, “Real Estate”, “Vehicles” , “Clothing and Accessories”, “Electronics”, etc.

 In May 2018, the platform was opened to professionals.
 Facebook now allows companies to publish Dynamic Ads on Marketplace.
 Available only in the United States, this feature will surely be available to European advertisers in the coming months.